 - a.
-The resident must complete, within the 5 years leading to credentialing for the examination, at least one (1) investigative project that contributes to the advancement of WPH and results in the publication of a scientific peer-reviewed article.
-The resident must complete at least one (1) additional scientific peer-reviewed article that can be original scientific research, a case series or a single case report, which also must contribute to the advancement of WPH and result in the publication of a scientific peer-reviewed article. - b.
-The resident must be first author of both articles.
-A substantive part of the work with both articles must be undertaken during the WPH residency training programme. - c.
-One of the articles must be accepted for publication by and the other at least submitted to a peer-reviewed scientific journal (i.e., mentioned on the Science Citation Index-Expanded) by the examination credentialing deadline as evidenced by email/letter from the editor. - d.
-The resident may have only one of the required articles accepted for publication at the time of sitting the exam.
-In this case, the second article needs to be published within 2 years following the first attempt to sit the exam.
-The successfully examined candidate will not gain diplomate status until the second publication has been accepted. - e.
-First author co-authorships between different residents will only be accepted under the condition that all first authors can demonstrate an equal contribution to the article and that they worked individually in different parts of the article, but that they present it in a single article in order to make the article stronger.
+The resident must publish, within the 5 years preceding the examination, two (2) first author OR one (1) first author and two (2) co-authored publications relevant for WPH. - b.
+One of the articles must be accepted for publication by and the other(s) at least submitted to peer-reviewed scientific journals (i.e., mentioned on the Science Citation Index-Expanded) by the examination credentialing deadline as evidenced by email/letter from the editor. - c.
+The resident might have only one of the required articles accepted for publication at the time of sitting the exam.
+In this case, the other article(s) need to be published within 2 years following the first attempt to sit the exam.
+The successfully examined candidate will not gain diplomate status until the publication requirements have been fulfilled. - d.
+The resident must complete at least one (1) investigative project that contributes to the advancement of WPH and results in the publication of a scientific peer-reviewed article where the resident must be first author.
+The resident must further complete either one (1) other first authored OR two (2) co-authored scientific peer-reviewed articles that can be original scientific research, case series or a single case report, which also must contribute to the advancement of WPH.
+A substantive part of the work with all articles must be undertaken during the WPH residency training programme.

-(ii) Other requirements:
+First author co-authorships (joint first-author) between different residents will only be accepted under the condition that all first authors can demonstrate an equal contribution to the article and that they worked individually in different parts of the article, but that they present it in a single article in order to make the article stronger.
+Only one (1) joint first-author article can count as a first-author article for Examination Credentialing purposes.

-- a.
+- (ii) Other requirements: - a.
 Continuing Professional Development: A minimum of fifty hours of formal continuing education is required per year.
 External continuing education may be within the local, regional, national or international meetings in the specialty.
 This may include participation in wet labs.
 All activities in this area must be recorded in the research activity log.
 Internal continuing education at the institution includes participation in journal clubs, case presentation seminars and wet labs which are organised as part of the residency. - b.
 Conferences Presentations: The Resident must give at least two (2) presentations at appropriate scientific conferences, relevant to WPH over the course of the residency. - c.
 Seminars: Present a minimum of two (2) one-hour seminars per year in a formal setting with attendance of other veterinarians.
 A seminar is defined as a scientific presentation which is followedby a discussion period.